AtanasovAtanas/pb-interactive-csharp/EN/02-Conditional-Statements/05-If-Else.md

 The statement or statements in the then-statement and the else-statement can be of any kind, including another if statement nested inside the original if statement.

 # Example: Weather
+This is an extended version of the example from the previous slide.

+As you can see now we have another case, which will be executed when the condition in the `if` statement turns out **false**.
 ```cs
 string weather = Console.ReadLine();